Freelance Video Editing Jobs for Beginners in 2026: The Complete Starter Guide

 5. Adding transitions and motion graphics

-6. Exporting in the correct format for each platform
+6. Exporting videos in the correct format for each platform

-1. Video editing software — start with DaVinci Resolve or CapCut
+1. Video editing software such as DaVinci Resolve or CapCut

 3. Audio syncing and cleanup

-4. GPU: Mid-range graphics card speeds up rendering
+4. GPU: A mid-range graphics card to speed up rendering

-5. Internet: Stable broadband with fast upload speed
+5. Internet: Reliable broadband with good upload speeds

-Best Free Tools for Video Editing Work From Home
+Best Free Tools for Freelance Video Editing Work From Home

 video editing softwares needed in freelance video editing jobs